Malaysia Motor Insurance Market Size and Share

 Recent Industry Developments

-• March 2024: Bank Negara Malaysia enforced its revised Fair Treatment of Financial Consumers policy, mandating AI governance and stricter service-level tracking in motor underwriting.
+• March 2025: Bank Negara Malaysia enforced its revised Fair Treatment of Financial Consumers policy, mandating AI governance and stricter service-level tracking in motor underwriting, compelling all insurers and takaful operators to tighten algorithmic pricing transparency and claims-handling protocols to ensure fairness and accountability in risk assessment and premium determination.

 Table of Contents for Malaysia Motor Insurance Industry Report